 Have a Large Downpayment

-When applying for a mortgage, your bank wants you to have a financial interest in the deal.
+When applying for a home loan, your bank wants you to have a financial interest in the deal.
 This interest comes in the form of a down payment, and it serves two purposes.
 First, it shows the bank that you can manage your money effectively.
 Second, it decreases the amount you need to borrow.

 You will need mortgage loan insurance if you only put down 5%.
 This minimum increase depends on the home's purchase price.
 To avoid the premium, you need at least 20% as a down payment, but a lower interest rate also comes.